-If you're after a market that's a little trendier, DADA's Night Market, held in the nightclub of the same name, has been a huge hit among the city's hipsters since it opened a couple of years ago.
-Held regularly in the French Concession Xingfu Lu venue, you'll find stalls run by independent and up-and-coming designers selling clothes, hats, jewellery, shoes, cocktails and the odd cupcake.
-It runs from 8pm to midnight: check the DADA Facebook page for details of upcoming events.
+If you're after a market that's a little trendier, Dada bar occasionally holds DADA's Night Market.
+It's proven a huge hit among the city's hipsters since it opened several years ago, with stalls selling an eclectic collection of crafts by independent designers and artists.
+It usually runs from 8pm: check the DADA Facebook page for details of upcoming events.

 Written by Helen Elfer

 Which are your favourite markets in Shanghai?
 Where do you go pick pick up one-of-a-kind local treasures when you’re in town?

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.

 About the author: HelenElferHelen Elfer

 Helen Elfer has been a travel journalist for seven years, living in Shanghai and Abu Dhabi before recently moving back to London.
 You can read about her experiences meeting Uighur rock stars, climbing coconut trees in Kerala, dabbling in the dark arts in England and more at www.helenelfer.com.
 Her work has appeared in the Guardian, Conde Nast Traveller and Time Out among other publications.
 Follow her on twitter @helen_elfer